Qbajjar

-Qbajjar Bay (Il-Qbajjar) is a small bay near Marsalforn, in the limits of Żebbuġ on the island of Gozo, Malta, this small bay is part of Marsalforn.
+Qbajjar Bay (Il-Qbajjar) is a small bay near Marsalforn, in the limits of Żebbuġ on the island of Gozo, Malta.
+This small bay is part of Marsalforn.
 It is located between Xwejni Bay to the west, and Marsalforn Bay to the east.
-The 18th century, Qolla l-Bajda Battery, one of the few surviving coastal fortifications in Gozo, is located between Qbajjar and Xwejni, on a promontory known as il-Ponta tat-Torri.
-The Bay, also has a few salt pans, where locals collect salt.
+The 18th century Qolla l-Bajda Battery, one of the few surviving coastal fortifications in Gozo, is located between Qbajjar and Xwejni, on a promontory known as il-Ponta tat-Torri.
+The bay, also has a few salt pans, where locals collect salt.

 History

 The Qolla Il-Bajda Battery

 The Qolla l-Bajda Battery, also known as the Qbajjar Battery, is one of the many defensive structures built in the Hospitaller period, and continued to be used by Britain in World War I and World War II.
 When it was originally built, it was made up of two blockhouses, a gun platform, a parapet and a small ditch.

-These enabled it to provide defense to invading forces.
+These enabled it to provide defense against invading forces.
 The blockhouses had small gun-holes, in case of an attack from land.
 Now, this historic monument lies abandoned.

 The "Qolliet"

-The two Hillocks, are one of the most visible geographical features in Marsalforn.
+The two Hillocks are one of the most visible geographical features in Marsalforn.
 One being in the yellowish color and the other in whitish.
 These translate to qolla is-safra (the yellow hillock) and the qolla il-bajda (the white hillock).
 The battery's name comes from the white hillock as they are within 800 metres of each other.